cancmz/myprojects/CERN-Inspired Particle Detector Simulation/README.md

 ## Overview

-The simulation estimates how many particles arrive at a detector each second, and how many of those are detected based on predefined probability.
+The simulation estimates how many particles arrive at a detector each second and how many of those are detected based on predefined probability.
 The flux of incoming particles varies over time using a sinusoidal function, representing fluctuations observed in cosmic radiation due to solar and geomagnetic activity.

 ## Features